 Jr./Sr. High School Counseling Office

-School Counselors are assigned students, based on the first letter of their last names:
+School Counselors are assigned students, based on grade level:

 How Class Rank and GPA are calculated

 Rank in class at Cooperstown High School is determined by using a cumulative numerical accounting of each student’s grades from grade 9 to graduation.
 In this computation, the final mark for each subject is determined by using the class average at 4/5 and the final examination at 1/5.

 Course averages are included in the GPA calculation as outlined below.
 All subjects are included in the calculation of cumulative high school GPA.

 Students earn Honor Roll status, if their weighted GPA average is 89.5 percent or higher.
 We post Honor Roll awards per quarter on our website and local newspapers.